micmejia/bible-dump/AMPC/1 John/1 John 5.md

-I write this to you who believe in (adhere to, trust in, and rely on) the name of the Son of God [in [^c]the peculiar services and blessings conferred by Him on men], so that you may know [with settled and absolute knowledge] that you [already] have life, [^d]yes, eternal life.
+I write this to you who believe in (adhere to, trust in, and rely on) the name of the Son of God [in the peculiar services and blessings conferred by Him on men], so that you may know [with settled and absolute knowledge] that you [already] have life, yes, eternal life.